fgallovic/HIC/README.txt

    for event Mw5.8, 29.8.
 2014, intermediate-depth earthquake in
    the Hellenic slab.

-   input.dat (directories 'src', 'examples/Greece-deep', 'examples/Greece-deep/observed')
+   input.dat (in directory 'examples/Greece-deep' and subdirectories 'dw', 'dw2', 'observed')
    ^^^^^^^^^
    File contains parameters specifying the number of computing frequencies, length of calculated seismograms, number of receivers, and source definition; the latter includes the rectangular source geometry (position, length, width, discretization for Green's functions), as well as moment, strike, dip, rake, rupture velocity.
-The parameters are read by Fortran executable codes in directories dw, dw2 and KK selectively, i.e., not all parameters are used by each executable.
+The parameters are read by Fortran executable codes in different directories selectively, i.e., not all parameters are used by each executable.

-   crustal.dat (directory 'src')
+   crustal.dat (in subdirectories 'examples/Greece-deep/dw and dw2')
    ^^^^^^^^^^^
    Describes a 1D velocity model.
 We specify the number of horizontal layers, P and S wave velocities, density, and quality factors Qp, Qs, constant in the layers.

-   stations.dat (directory 'src', 'examples/Greece-deep')
+   stations.dat (in directory 'examples/Greece-deep' and subdirectories 'dw', 'dw2')
    ^^^^^^^^^^^^
    Contains specification of Cartesian coordinates x, y, z and names of receivers.